-- A clever option is to invest in some form of renewables setup, which runs through a heat exchanger to heat the water.
-Using a solar thermal array means the pool will be heated well on the sunny days when you really want to use the pool.
+- A clever option is to invest in renewables setup, which runs through a heat exchanger to heat the water.
+Using a solar thermal array means the pool will be heated well on the sunny days when you want to use the pool.

 - Another option is to use biomass.
-For these more complex solutions you’ll need specialist advice, but the significant investment is usually well worth it.
+You’ll need specialist advice for these more complex solutions, but the significant investment is usually well worth it.

 Most of our customers opt for an air-source heat pump, with typical running costs of just £20 per day in summer, for a 11m x 4m natural pool.